-HSEO also plans to allocate funds to EV charging infrastructure projects that support the expansion of Hawai'i's EV charging network to areas not yet serviced, ideally along Hawai'i's federally recognized Alternative Fuel Corridors.
+HSEO's plans stipulate allocating funds to EV charging infrastructure projects that support the expansion of Hawai'i's EV charging network to areas not yet serviced, preferentially along Hawai'i's federally recognized Alternative Fuel Corridors.
 The funding allocation for EV charging infrastructure will take into consideration support of EV adoption within the four major counties of Hawai'i, existing charging station ports, and stakeholder engagement.
-In addition to the corridors already in place on the islands of Hawai'i, Maui, and O'ahu, HSEO worked with local stakeholders to complete an application for an Alternative Fuel corridor on Kaua'i, including highways 560, 56, and 50.
-The application successfully received a Corridor-Pending designation despite having no DC fast chargers on the proposed corridor in part due to the commitment of \$50,000 of Volkswagen Settlement funds towards a DC fast charger for the corridor.
+In addition to the corridors already in place on the islands of Hawai'i, Maui, and O'ahu, HSEO collaborated with local stakeholders to complete an application for an Alternative Fuel corridor on Kaua'i, including highways 560, 56, and 50.
+The application successfully received a Corridor-Pending designation despite having no DC fast chargers on the proposed corridor, which may be attributed in part to the commitment of \$50,000 of Volkswagen Settlement funds towards a DC fast charger for the corridor.
+The County of Kauai is currently working on the build out of a DCFC network on island in coordination with the state NEVI plan.